guicheffer/guicheffer/README.md

 - A Senior Full Stack Engineer;
 - 9+ years of experience;
 - Javascript Enthusiast, Geek, Gamer and stuff;
-- ...also lazy to type more of these bullets here;
+- ...also lazy to type more of these bullets here 👀

 ## Important Links